AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/ensuring-consent-for-gdpr-in-marketo-measure-js.md

 ## Overview {#overview}

-The aim of the GDPR is to strengthen the rights of data subjects within the European Union (EU) and European Economic Area (EEA) with regard to how their personal data is used and protected.
+The aim of the GDPR is to strengthen the rights of data subjects within the European Union (EU) and European Economic Area (EEA) regarding how their personal data is used and protected.
 "Personal data" refers to any information that relates to an identified or identifiable natural person.
 The GDPR applies to any organization inside or outside the EU who is marketing goods or services to, and/or tracking the behaviors of, data subjects within the EU and EEA.
 If you do business with data subjects in Europe that involves the processing of their personal data, this legislation applies to you.
 Penalties for non-compliance are significant, with large fines for those in breach of the regulation; the maximum fine for a single breach is &euro;20 million or 4% of annual worldwide turnover, whichever is greater.

-By default, [!DNL bizible.js] collects users' analytics data unless it's specifically configured to wait for consent.
+By default, [!DNL bizible.js] collects users' analytics data unless it's configured to wait for consent.
 When [!DNL bizible.js] is configured to wait for user consent, it will not create any cookies or send any analytics data until after consent is reached.

 ## How to Wait for Consent {#how-to-wait-for-consent}